BC Museums Week

 - Use Facebook Events for on-site programs throughout the week

 On-site programs are also a great way to celebrate BC Museums Week and get people through your doors.
+Ensure your on-site programs follow all COVID-19 orders for your area.
 Some examples of potential events and programs include:

 - Open by donation or open late hours

 - Behind the scenes tours of the collections

 Events as Advocacy and Promotion:

 On-site events are a great way to attract political support and media attention.
 Invite members of your civic council, your MLAs and your MPs to your events.
 Coordinate with local media to cover politicians’ visits as well as to showcase your events.
 Communicating with local media will increase your chances of attracting your representatives and your community.

 If you don’t know who your local representative is, try these links: